MrFriendCS/MrFriendCS.github.io/n5/sdd/N5-SDD-Retirement/instructions.md

 ## Introduction

-People currently become eligible for the State Pension when they turn 68.
+People will become eligible for the State Pension when they turn 68.

 ## Task

-Write a short program that will ask the user for their name and a valid age, and then display how many years they have left to before becoming eligible for their pension.
+Write a short program that will ask the user for their name and a valid age, and then display how many years they have left before becoming eligible for their pension.
 There are different responses depending how many years until retirement.

 ### User Interface Example 1